Higher spin dynamics in gravity and $w_{1 + \infty}$ celestial symmetries: Introduction

 This paper is organized as follows.
 In Section \ref{sec:EOM} we review the derivation of \eqref{dotQss-intro} for $s \in \{-1, 0, 1, 2\}$ from symmetry arguments \cite{Freidel:2021qpz}, namely relying on the re-organization of asymptotic data in terms of primaries with respect to the homogeneous subgroup of the Weyl-BMS group \cite{Freidel:2021yqe}, as well as the boundary conditions necessary in order to establish the leading, subleading and sub-subleading soft theorems.
 In Section \ref{hss}, we discuss the generalization of these conditions to higher spins.
 In Section \ref{subs:hssg} we identify the $s = 3$ charge in the gravitational asymptotic phase space as the next-to-leading component in a large-$r$ expansion of $\Psi_0$ and recast the corresponding evolution equation identified in \cite{Barnich:2019vzx} into \eqref{dotQss-intro}.
 The same recursion relation is solved for arbitrary $s$ in terms of the news at linear and quadratic orders in the fields in Section \ref{ss:hssa}, and the quadratic action on the shear is computed.
 In Section \ref{sec:pseudo} we use this action to derive the pseudo-vector fields associated to the higher spin charge transformations, generalizing the result of \cite{Freidel:2021dfs} to $s\geq 3$.

 In Section \ref{sec:soft-th} we show that the conservation of these higher-spin charges truncated to quadratic order is equivalent to the infinite tower of conformally soft theorems discussed in \cite{Guevara:2021abz, Strominger:2021lvk}.
 In Section \ref{ss:celestial} we prove that this action matches exactly the action of the infinity of celestial soft symmetries implied by the celestial operator product expansion (OPE) block \cite{Guevara:2021abz}.
-In Section \ref{sec:w-structure} we review the celestial diamond structure pointed out in \cite{Pasterski:2021fjn, Pasterski:2021dqe, Guevara:2021abz} and we extend this structure to a general (sub)$^s$-leading soft graviton.
+In Section \ref{sec:w-structure} we review the celestial diamond structure pointed out in \cite{Pasterski:2021fjn, Pasterski:2021dqe, Guevara:2021abz}, extend this structure to a general (sub)$^s$-leading soft graviton and identify its dual as the order $s$ sub-leading component of $\Psi_0$.
 In Section \ref{sec:wcurr} we clarify the definition of the light transform of the soft graviton, as well as its relation to the $w$-currents identified with the generators of the wedge subalgebra of $w_{1 + \infty}$ symmetry in \cite{Himwich:2021dau, Jiang:2021ovh} and the canonical soft charges.
 The OPEs of the latter two quantities are compared in Section \ref{sec:recursion}, revealing an intriguing connection between the two sets of global and canonical charges.
 Finally, in Section \ref{sec:CB} the bracket \eqref{WTF-intro} is derived.
 Some technical details are collected in Appendices \ref{App:SGbra}, \ref{App:pseudo},\ref{App:barC}, \ref{app:CB}, \ref{App:Norm} and \ref{App:wcurr}.